All Saints Church, Grangegorman: Parish

-Grangegorman parish, was founded in what was at the time, in the new electoral boundary for the north of the city, and partly in the county of Dublin electoral area.
+Grangegorman parish was founded in what was at the time partly in the new electoral boundary for the north of the city and partly in the county of Dublin electoral area.
 It was formed out of those parts of the parishes of St. Michan, St. Paul, and St. George, which were in the area of Grangegorman.

 All Saints Church, Grangegorman is a member of the Christ Church Cathedral, Dublin Parish Group along with St. Michan's Church, Dublin and St. Werburgh's Church, Dublin.
 The parish is considered as among the first Church of Ireland parishes to align itself with the Anglo-Catholic Movement or Oxford Movement along Tractarian principles.
 The small instances of ritualism, incomparable with that represented in England at the time, generated protests and led to "a fiery mob of young men" breaking up the services offered within the church on some occasions.
 Depicting the demise of the Oxford Movement in Ireland, Tyrrell wrote that the curiosity exhibited among the Dublin intellectual scene and among those graduates of Trinity College Dublin had worn off in the face of Home Rule.